chrimage/content-mill/README.md

 1. Install dependencies: openai, moviepy, etc...
 I will make a requirements.txt file later.
 2. Create a .env file with your OpenAI API key.
-3. Run debater.py and answer the prompts.
+3. Run debater.py and answer the prompts